 8. Gloves should be the same color as one other feature of your outfit

-A quick way to select the right colored gloves: look at the color of your shoes, belt or lipstick.
-As a general rule, your gloves should harmoniously match with at least one feature of your outfit.
+A quick way to select the right colored gloves: look at the color of your shoes, belt, or lipstick.
+As a general rule, your gloves should harmoniously match at least one feature of your outfit.

 9. Avoid black footwear if you’re wearing pastel tones